jptriciaestella/TokoRacoon/README.md

 php artisan serve
 ```

-You can do CRUD for the product using admin account, which is:__
+You can do CRUD for the product using admin account, which is:<br />
-email: admin@gmail.com__
+email: admin@gmail.com<br />
 pw: admin__